 There is about 4kg or more of baby, placenta and amniotic fluid slowing you down.
 Sitting with your feet up might feel like your only option.

 Being 42 weeks pregnant can be tough.
 You feel like you’ve been pregnant forever and it seems that everyone else who was pregnant at the same time as you has given birth already.

 You’re tired, exhausted and more than ready for this to be over.
 But you’re also super close to going into labour.
 It could happen at any minute — even while you’re reading this article.
 Seriously!

-Something else that can be really tough during this week of pregnancy is the medical pressure for an induction or a c-section.
+Something else which can be really tough during this week of pregnancy is the medical pressure for an induction or a c-section.

-Remembering that up to 42 completed weeks of pregnancy is full-term, you still have some time up your sleeve.
-If you’re feeling pressure from your care provider about hurrying things along, it can be hard to resist the seduction of an induction.
-Especially if you’re completely over being pregnant.
-But remember, once you begin inducing labour, you are committed to getting your baby out – even if that means a c-section becomes necessary.
+If you’re feeling pressure from your care provider about being ‘overdue’, it can be hard to resist the seduction of an induction, especially if you’re completely over being pregnant.
+But remember, once you begin the process to induce labour, you are committed to getting your baby out – even if that means a c-section becomes necessary.

 If your baby is not showing any signs of stress, you can negotiate with your care provider to come in for daily monitoring.
 This means you’ll have the electronic fetal monitor attached to your belly to trace your baby’s heartrate.
 After all, they do want to make sure baby is happy and healthy, just like you.

 You can also agree to a scan to check that the placenta is still functioning well.
 Having your partner or a trusted friend (who is on your team, supporting your choices) to come with you to appointments can be a huge help, especially if the pressure is on.

 Ask your care provider questions to help you make an informed decision about your care.
 If you don’t know what to ask, you can use BRAIN’D as a way to get the information you need: